LiftLaboratory/Alpha/README.md

 [Raspberry Pi Code](./Phenotyping.py)

 ### Cameras
-This project uses the libcamera package, by Raspberry Pi.
-For information on this package, reference this [Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-and-libcamera-apps).
+This project uses PiCamera2 to operate the cameras.
+For information on this library, reference this [documentation](https://pypi.org/project/picamera2/0.2.2/).

 ```python
 import RPi.GPIO as gp